 See recent Construction where the moratorium may apply.

 City of Tucson Development Standards provide information on permits required for construction work in the City, both on the public streets (public rights-of-way) and on private property.
-They are available from Urban Planning.
+They are available from Development Services.

 For further information regarding a Permit to dig in City rights-of-ways, call (520) 791-5100.